 Justified Reasons to Break a Lease in Oregon

-Tenants can break their lease in Oregon legally under certain justified reasons.
+Tenants renting your property can end their lease in Oregon legally under certain justified reasons.
 The following are the justified reasons for lease agreement termination.

 signing lease agreement

-Does your lease have an early lease termination clause?
+Does your lease have an early termination clause?
 If it does, then your tenant may be able to terminate their lease legally as long as they certify all the requirements in the written notice in accordance with the law.
-The early termination clause requirements usually entail the tenant paying a penalty fee and providing a proper notice.
+The early termination clause requirements usually entail the tenant paying money in the form of a penalty fee and providing a proper notice.

 Active Military Duty